damccull/freetimeprogrammer/content/blog/run-a-full-signum-node/index.md

 categories = ["CryptoCurrency"]
 +++

 <div class="note">Update: This article originally talked about Signum's old name, Burstcoin.
-It has been updated to reference Signum wherever the name Burstcoin was, and a portion of the background was rewritten to be more relevant.</div>
+It has been updated to reference Signum in most places, a portion of the background was rewritten to be more relevant, and links were updated to point at new Signum locations.</div>

 # A Bit of Background
 ## Traditional Cryptocurrency